 Our group activities are suspended, but we are still helping individuals to cycle by:

 - Offering one-to-one supported bike rides.

 - Offering one-to-one cycle training to adults.

 We will continue to follow guidelines set out by the Government and Public Health England.
 For these reasons, our group rides and activities are suspended until further notice.
 We are regularly reviewing the situation as new Government guidance is released.

 Health and safety information:

 Anyone who delivers a service for us will be following Government guidance about minimising social contact.
 They are under strict instructions to follow Public Health England's guidelines:

 - They will not deliver Life Cycle services if they feel unwell or have been in contact with someone who has.

-We will not be taking calls from our office phones.
-Please email staff.
-If you don’t have the direct contact details of the person you are trying to reach, please email email@example.com and we will make sure someone gets back to you as soon as possible.
-If you have any meetings booked we will either seek to postpone them or use the telephone, Google Hangouts, Zoom or Skype.
+We are not taking calls from our office phones.
+Please email us instead.
+If you don’t have the contact details of the person you are trying to reach, please email email@example.com and we will make sure someone gets back to you as soon as possible.

 Please see below for details and updates about specific projects and services: